Justice Thomas joins arguments remotely after hospital stay - NewsBreak

 Earlier this term, Justice Brett Kavanaugh participated remotely from his home after testing positive for COVID-19 and Justice Sonia Sotomayor participated remotely from her office when coronavirus case counts were particularly high.
 Justice Neil Gorsuch also participated remotely after getting what the court described as a “stomach bug,” but testing negative for COVID-19.

 Because of the pandemic the court spent more than a year and a half hearing arguments remotely, with every justice participating by phone.
-While the justices and lawyers arguing the cases , it is still closed to the public.
+While the justices and lawyers arguing the cases are back in the courtroom, it is still closed to the public.

+But the court has relaxed some coronavirus-related requirements, making the wearing of masks optional for reporters and lawyers who have tested negative for COVID-19.